timporter/casio-fx-mandelbrot/README.md

 Calculator built-in function names MUST be typed by pressing the button for the relevant function, not just keying the whole thing with the alpha buttons.

-Here are the locations of the tokens used on an FX-9860GII
+Here are the locations of the tokens used in the menu of an FX-9860GII , other models may have different locations.

 #### Symbols